Helping both parties leave the marriage with equal opportunity.

 Alimony, otherwise known as spousal support or “maintenance”, is support that is paid for the purpose of helping a spouse after a divorce or even sometimes during the pendency of a divorce case.

-Often in a divorce, alimony is awarded for the benefit of a spouse whereas child support is awarded for the benefit of children.
+Often in a divorce, alimony in Wisconsin is awarded for the benefit of a spouse whereas child support is awarded for the benefit of children.
 Learn more about your child support options here.

 Yes, there are three different types of alimony.
 Courts typically order spousal support for one of three purposes: